Search for a command to run...

 A will and Financial POA together protect your spouse in both scenarios.

-1 in 4 workers becomes disabled before retirement.
+Nearly 1 in 4 workers becomes disabled before retirement.
 The question is not when you die.
 It is whether your family can access your accounts if you are in the hospital tomorrow.

 Anyone with a bank account, a car, or children needs estate documents.